amvillegas/StMoMo/cran-comments.md

 ## Resubmission
 This is a resubmission.
-I have fixed the problems with the vignette.
+I have updated link in README file to point to the pdf of the package documentation .

 ## Submission summary
 This new release fixes a minor bug and adds